20 Indispensable Facts About Snake Plants | Sansevieria Care

 16. It’s really not that important to fertilize Sansevieria.
 You can add worm castings in spring, or you can give them a complete liquid fertilizer twice during the growing season, but if you forget, don’t stress.

 17. These are some adaptable indoor plants to varying degrees of temperature.
-They can handle a bit a weather, either hot or cool, but when you think it’s going to snow, or have a frost and you have your plants outdoors, get those babies inside before it gets too cold!
+They can handle a bit of weather, either hot or cool, but when you think it’s going to snow, or have a frost and you have your plants outdoors, get those babies inside before it gets too cold!
 The best indoor temperatures are between 60-85.

 18. Snake plants don’t require high humidity and can live in a wide range of air types.
 Most houseplants will benefit from higher humidity levels as a general rule, but Sansevieria can handle less than ideal humidity levels.